lcs27/LaTeX-template/README.md

 *Remark*: Most of LCS27** packages don't include so much new packages, but just regroup many others packages and add minor modification!
 When you first use it, your interpreter may ask you to download it.

 ### Mathmatical symbols
-[LCSsymbols](./symbols/LCSsymbols.sty)designed a set of mathmatical symbols which may be useful in mechanics, typically in fluid mechanics.
+[LCSsymbols](./symbols/LCSsymbols.sty) designed a set of mathmatical symbols which may be useful in mechanics, typically in fluid mechanics.
 It regroups classical math packages and some personnal designed shortcut to help writing mathmatical paper.
 *To be implemented!* An article using this package may be converted to classical packages with a transformer provided in the folder.
-User's guide is provided in [this link](./symbols/LCSsymbols.pdf).
+User's guide is provided in [this link](./example/article.pdf).

 ### Codes
 *Oooops, the template is usable, but I am writing the documentation and please wait several days!*